 (38) Hang out in Potsdamer Platz.
 While I personally can’t find much to love about Potsdamer Platz, it is one of the most important public squares in the city.
 This was the heart of Berlin’s nightlife during the 1920s and 1930s, and it was synonymous with Piccadilly Circus in London.

 (40) Tour Berlin aboard a Trabant.
 The Trabant, affectionately known as the Trabi, was the car of former East Germany.
-These vehicles were quite coveted and there was a wait period of around 15 years to receive this family car.
-While the vehicles certainly weren’t known for reliability, there is a sense of nostalgia associated with them, and a company called Trabi Safari now offers the option of either hiring a car or getting a guided tour aboard one.
+These vehicles were quite coveted and there was a waiting period of around 15 years to receive this family car.
+While the vehicles certainly weren’t known for reliability, there is a sense of nostalgia associated with them, and you do a 75-minute tour of Berlin aboard a Trabi.

 (42) Go shopping.
 If you’ve come to Berlin to do a bit of shopping, there are plenty of shopping centres to check out across the city.
 A few that come to mind include KaDeWe, Galeria Kaufhof, and the high-end shops along Friedrichstrasse.